nimrods8/KITCTF-CTF-2022/README.md

 +0xF8     Points to Stack at 00 + 0x100
 ```

 The general idea is to have the server executing down to our selected area at the stack, and then, by writing over as little as possible of the target address, point execution back to a higher (decreased) stack area and execute our code from there.
-But how do we know which one of these stack addresses is best for us?
+But how do we know which one of these stack addresses is best for us (given the fact that the actual stack addresses are unknown)?

 To help us decide, we've written this short C# code:
 ```